 Exposure scenarios leading to injury:

-- Insufficient ventilation creating vapor accumulation.
+- Inadequate ventilation creating vapor accumulation

 CMMS solutions for hazardous material management: